 B.S., Leadership

-Bachelor of Science, Leadership
+Bachelor of Science (B.S.), Major in Leadership

 Leadership is not an act, but a way of being, and it is an ongoing process.
 Grounded in the Jesuit leadership paradigm, this program prepares students for leadership opportunities not just at work, but also in the ordinary activities of everyday life.
 Central to this adult-focused interdisciplinary leadership program is the premise that the leader must know him or herself.
 This self-awareness stems from an ongoing ability to engage in self-reflection and discernment.
 This self-awareness can be utilized in all personal and professional roles and ultimately leads to a desire to work for innovation and change.
 Thus, the foundational philosophy of the B.S. in Leadership Studies centers around the following tenets: